USPS processed 150,000 ballots after Election Day, jeopardizing thousands of votes

 Because the counts are not done in those states, it is unclear whether undelivered ballots would have made a difference in deciding the presidential election.
 But the delivery failures highlight the risks in relying on the mail service to deliver ballots close to Election Day.

 The Postal Service had warned voters not to mail ballots within one week of the election.
 The Biden campaign changed its messaging to encourage voters to use drop boxes or vote in person and avoid mailing their ballots within 10 days of the election.
-The Trump campaign’s messaging on the topic was mixed: The president baselessly claimed mail-in voting was susceptible to fraud, though he voted by mail himself in Florida, and the campaign later courted supporters to vote by mail after seeing growing Democratic advantages.
+The Trump campaign’s messaging on the topic was mixed: The president baselessly claimed mail-in voting was susceptible to fraud, though he and first lady Melania Trump have voted by mail themselves.
+And late in the general election cycle, his campaign courted supporters to vote by mail after seeing growing Democratic advantages.

 Under Postmaster General Louis DeJoy, a major Trump financier who took over the agency in June, first-class mail delivery rates have declined steadily, especially in urban areas that are bastions of Democratic voters.
 DeJoy said in public statements that facilitating an election in which a record 198 million Americans were eligible to vote by mail was his “sacred duty” and that the agency was up to the task.
 But the Postal Service’s summer struggles bled into election season almost immediately as Americans began voting in October.

-Note: A previous version of this story incorrectly stated that President Donald Trump and first lady Melania Trump voted by mail in Florida.
-They voted in person in Florida in the 2020 general election and voted by mail in the state’s primary election.
-Also, an earlier version misstated late ballots rules in California.
-Ballots can arrive up to 17 days after the election and still be counted, according to extensions of state law because of the pandemic.